cleanweb-uk/cleanweb-uk.github.com/source/_posts/2012-09-15-ignite-cleanweb-what-a-night.markdown

 date: 2012-09-15 23:14
 comments: true
 categories: [events, ignite, london]
+author: Chris Adams
 ---

-On Thursday 13th September, we ran our first ever Ignite Cleanweb event, at a fantastic venue  generously provided by the lovely people at Forward.
+On Thursday 13th September, we ran our first ever Ignite Cleanweb event, at a fantastic venue  generously provided by the lovely people at [Forward](http://forwardtechnology.co.uk).

 And to put not too fine a point on it, it seems to have went far better than we dared hope - we wanted to showcase some of the best work happening at the intersection between sustainability and the web, and we had a clutch of speakers doing just that, showing how they were using the web to rethink mobility, mapping, and energy, food and supply chains to name a few of the talks on the night.